dannycoates/poolee/readme.md

   , data: undefined        // request body, may be a string, buffer, or stream , headers: {}            // extra http headers to send , retryFilter: undefined // see below
-  , attempts: pool.length  // or at least 2, at most 5
+  , attempts: pool.length  // or at least 2, at most options.maxRetries + 1
   , retryDelay: 20         // retries wait with exponential backoff times this number of ms , timeout: 60000         // ms to wait before timing out the request , encoding: 'utf8'       // response body encoding